 Collagen is a major component of cartilage.
 Collagen is a dense fibrous protein with great tensile strength and provides strength and elasticity to connective tissues such as cartilage.

-Hyaluronic Acid (HA) is a key component within the Synovial Fluid and has been widely referred to as the "goo" molecule.
+Hyaluronic Acid (HA) is a key component within the synovial fluid and has been widely referred to as the ‘goo’ molecule.
 HA helps to lubricate and cushion joints as part of normal daily functioning.

 Tendons, or sinews, connect muscle to bone.
 The bones in a person’s skeleton enable them to walk, run, jump, lift, carry, and do other important physical activities.
 Without the connection between the muscles and bones that are responsible for controlling these actions, it would be impossible for the body to move in the way it does.

 Ligaments are stretchy bands of tissue that, in most cases, hold one bone to another.
 They are similar to tendons.
 They can withstand tension and work in conjunction with muscles and transmit force.
 They are made of collagen and are very stretchy.
-Some ligaments limit the mobilty of articulations or prevent certain movements altogether.
+Some ligaments limit the mobility of articulations or prevent certain movements altogether.
 Capsular ligaments are part of the articular capsule that surrounds synovial joints.
 There are many types of tendon injuries, often caused by over-use, such as tendinosis (non inflammatory) and tendinitis (with inflammation).